Safalswayam/Loan_Default_Prediction_Logical_Regression/README.md

 Evaluation: Accuracy, Confusion Matrix, Classification Report.

-📊 Model Performance
+📊 Model Performance:
 Metrics like precision, recall, F1-score, and accuracy are calculated to evaluate the model.
 Logistic Regression provides an interpretable and fast baseline.

-🧪 How to Run
+🧪 How to Run:
 Clone the repository:

 bash